st9r/MMC_PS_CAN_monitor/README.md

 Data will be shown in following format: ID  DLC   DATA <br>

 You can decode more parameters and add more pages to display.
 Switching pages avail. by touching button.
-Added temperature from ECU and instrument clustere (slow) and temp. readings from AT ECU.
+Added temperature from ECU and instrument cluster (slow) and temp. readings from AT ECU.
 <br>
 All will work out of the box on MMCNA Galant IX DM1A 2.4L